-GPS Address: 577 Fifth Ave. | Youngstown, OH 44555
+GPS Address: 577 Fifth Ave. | Youngstown, OH 44502

-Only four times in 30 seasons have the Penguins failed to finish above .500 at Stambaugh Stadium.
+Only four times in 33 seasons have the Penguins failed to finish above .500 at Stambaugh Stadium.
 In the playoffs, YSU is 14-1 having won 14 straight since losing their first-ever home playoff tilt in November 1990.

-Since 1996, the Guins have posted a stellar mark of 78-27.
-Since 1989, YSU is an impressive 123-30-1, including undefeated seasons in 1993, 1994 and 2005.
+Since 1996, the Guins have posted a stellar mark of 88-31.
+Since 1989, YSU is an impressive 133-34-1, including undefeated seasons in 1993, 1994 and 2005.

-Built in 1982 (17,000 capacity) with seating only on the west side, Stambaugh entered a new era in 1997 when it underwent a $5.5 million addition.
+Built with seating for 17,000 fans only on the west side, Stambaugh entered a new era in 1997 when it underwent a $5.5 million addition.

+Three times the playing surface has been replaced, most recently in the summer of 2011.
 SCG installed a Shaw Sportexe PowerBlade HP+ synthetic turf system, which combines the appearance of natural grass with the engineered performance of modern synthetic turf, in 2011.
-It is specially designed to enhance player speed and performance while providing for maximum player safety.
+It is specially designed to enhance speed and performance while providing for maximum player safety.